vendethiel/Sprockets-PHP/README.md

 If you want to call directly the Pipeline, you can then do `$pipeline($asset_type)`.
 For example `$pipeline('css');`.
-The CMS will load `application.css` in one of the base paths.
+The framework will load `application.css` in one of the base paths.
 This file must contain "directives", like Sprockets's one.

 ```php